To create users: An admin user may create other users, or edit user information.

 - Enter the desired information in the "User Details" Section.

-If including information such as licensing and technician certificate numbers is important to share with your customers, the detailed information about all the technicians assigned to a job can be prefilled onto your job paperwork PDFs by using the 'job_tech_details' fillable paperwork field.
+If including information such as licensing and technician certificate numbers are important to share with your customers, the detailed information about all the technicians assigned to a job can be prefilled onto your job paperwork PDFs by using the 'job_tech_details' fillable paperwork field.

 To change user passwords: